DarwidHalim wrote:I have heard about this term 84000 teachings both in Mahayana and Theravada teachings?

 The way he say this things suggest or imply a specific amount, not just metaphor.

-Users browsing this forum: Norwegian and 6 guests
+Users browsing this forum: Inge and 17 guests